-106-year-old WWII veteran’s classic Cadillac, once owned by Rita Hayworth, stolen from garage in North Sacramento
+FOUND: 106-year-old WWII veteran’s classic Cadillac stolen from garage in North Sacramento

 For more than 30 years, he’s paraded the card with pride, until thieves broke into his garage and stole it.

-“Where I go, the car goes.
-People just love that car,” said Bunfill.
 “When that car is gone, part of me is gone.
-I just feel terrible.”
+I just feel terrible,” said Bunfill.

 Nearby business owner Lester Welton discovered it was missing when he came to check on Bunfill, like he does several times a week.